2012 London Paralympics Opening Ceremony

 Her Majesty was wearing a silver outfit with gold and blue embroidery, pairing it with the stunning Boucheron Aquamarine Clips, Devon Button Earrings and the Three Strand Pearl Necklace.
 The Duchess of Cambridge wore her DAY Birger et Mikkelsen cold-toned coat dress, the Countess of Wessex looked characteristically elegant in blue ensemble, while the Princess Royal got into the spirit of the day with Team GB scarf.Filed under British Royals

-Tagged Elizabeth II, London 2012, Olympic Games, Paralympics, Princess Alexandra Lady Ogilvy, The Countess of Wessex, The Duchess of Cambridge, The Duke of Cambridge, The Earl of Wessex, The Princess Royal.
+Tagged Elizabeth II of the United Kingdom, London 2012, Olympic Games, Paralympics, Princess Alexandra Lady Ogilvy, The Countess of Wessex, The Duchess of Cambridge, The Duke of Cambridge, The Earl of Wessex, The Princess Royal.